As Trump Pushes ‘Buy American, Hire American,’ His Mar-A-Lago Resort Seeks To Hire 70 Foreign Workers

 It may be “Made in America Week,” but at Donald Trump’s Mar-a-Lago resort, there is apparently no room for American workers.

 The president has deemed this week to be a celebration of the American worker, making appearances and celebrating the expansion of American jobs.
-But within hours of Trump announcing a $500 million investment at Corning Inc. that will create up to 4,000 new jobs, reports emerged the president’s own swanky Florida resort is claiming it cannot find Americans to serve as cooks or waiters.
+But within hours of Trump announcing a $500 million investment at Corning Inc. that will create up to 4,000 new jobs, reports emerged that the president’s own swanky Florida resort is claiming it cannot find Americans to serve as cooks or waiters.

 The Mar-a-Lago Club in Florida just asked the Department of Labor permission to hire 70 foreign workers starting in the fall — 15 housekeepers, 20 cooks, and 35 waiters, the Washington Post reported.
 The request claims that the resort cannot find qualified Americans to serve in those jobs, the report added.